TrustTheVote-Project/VoteTrackerPlus/docs/tech-details/more-tech-details.md

 As an example, the following section assumes the town of Cambridge Massachusetts.
 When the city of Cambridge clones the VTP repo for the 2018 election, assuming that all the parent GGO are indeed participating in a VTP framework, the directory tree will look someting like:

 ```
-US-2018-National-Election/.git
-                          config.yaml
+US-2024-National-Election/.git
+                          .gitmodules
+                          LICENSE
+                          README.md
+                          VoteTrackerPlus/
                           address_map.yaml
-                          ballot.rst
-                          bin
-                          ggos/Massachusetts/.git
                           config.yaml
+                          GGOs/Massachusetts/.git
+                                             config.yaml
                                              address_map.yaml
-                                             ballot.rst
-                                             ggos/Cambridge/.git
+                                             GGOs/Cambridge/.git
                                                             config.yaml
                                                             address_map.yaml
                                                             ballot.rst
-                                                            blank-ballots/<language>/<ggo-GUID>.pdf
-                                                            CVRs (a batch scanner for the city of Cambridge)
+                                                            blank-ballots/json/<ggo-GUID>.json
+                                                                          <language>/<ggo-GUID>.pdf
+                                                            CVRs/
-                                                            ggos/5th Congressional District/.git
+                                                            GGOs/5th Congressional District/.git
                                                                                             config.yaml
                                                                                             address_map.yaml
                                                                                             ballot.rst
-                                                                                            blank-ballots/\
+                                                                                            blank-ballots/json/<ggo-GUID>.json
                                                                                                           <language>/<ggo-GUID>.pdf
-                                                                                            CVRs
+                                                                                            CVRs/
                                                                  7th Congressional District/.git
                                                                                             config.yaml
                                                                                             address_map.yaml
                                                                                             ballot.rst
-                                                                                            blank-ballots/\
+                                                                                            blank-ballots/json/<ggo-GUID>.json
                                                                                                           <language>/<ggo-GUID>.pdf
-                                                                                            CVRs
+                                                                                            CVRs/
                                                                  ward 1-1/{config,ballot}
                                                                  ward 1-2/{config,ballot}
                                                                  ...
                                                                  ward 11-2/{config,ballot}
                                                                  ward 11-3/{config,ballot}
 ```
-Each Congressional District and Ward would have a git repo where there respective ballot contests can be entered.
-When the voter gets a ballot from the VC (either an absentee, early, or on election day ballot), the VoteTracker+ framework will generate the correct ballot for the address.
+Each Congressional District and Ward could either each have a git repo where there respective ballot contests can be entered or they can be share git repos.
+When the voter gets a ballot from the VC (either an absentee, early, or on election day ballot), the VoteTracker+ framework can generate the correct ballot for the address.

 Implementation note: it is possible for precincts/VC to share the same repo or leverage a parent repo to cast votes into - it is configurable into which repo a precinct/VC submits votes to.